StephanLuis/input-duration/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Yes!
+It seems crazy this is necessary in 2022, feel free to vote for WhatWG inclusion of a into the HTML spec! (link comming soon)

+There are a few plugins (links), but still most relable is multi input (links).
+And that's wrong because time is a basic unit that should be separate from calendar complexities.
+Why isn't there an input control for it implemented across browsers??
+I needed one so coded ChronlyHMS in javascript.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.